 Secret World (or Bluebell Sett as it was then known) was founded in 1992 to support this wildlife work which has been recognised nationally by winning the BBC Animal Country Award in 1995 and seen in numerous TV programs.
 Its name honoured 'Bluebell', one of the first cubs reared by Pauline.
 Although she was released and free to go, Bluebell chose to stay at the farm where she raised two cubs of her own and adopted three others before her death in 1994.

 Pauline Kidner was also nominated for the BBC Animal Awards in 2001 for 'contribution to animal welfare' award.
 She was one of the three runners-up but unfortunately was not successful in winning the award.

 Bluebell Sett became a registered charity in 1995, but then after the success of the ‘Secret World’ television series on ITV, the charity was officially renamed as Secret World Wildlife Rescue in 2005, in a move that saw Bluebell Sett incorporated within the Secret World banner.

-Secret World Wildlife Rescue is now the only 24/7 wildlife rescue centre in the South West, annually caring for over 5,500 sick, injured and orphaned animals.
+Secret World Wildlife Rescue up until 2017 was the only 24/7 wildlife rescue centre in the South West, annually caring for over 5,500 sick, injured and orphaned animals.
 This included the employment of trained animal carers (including a qualified Vet Nurse), and a commitment to provide medication, veterinary care, and time to recover as required.
 The work is supported by a 600 dedicated crew of volunteers who assist in a number of ways.
 Secret World still takes an active role by opening its doors to the public, visiting schools, providing wildlife rescue training, running development courses for veterinary professionals and by working with colleges and other training establishments.